STAKEHOLDERS AMPLIFY VOICES TO DEMAND A HOLISTIC APPROACH TO FIGHTING CORRUPTION IN THE NDDC

-Noting that the community people play a huge role in tracking and monitoring NDDC projects, the country director urged Social Action and partners to break the information down in languages that the masses would understand.
+Noting that the community people play a huge role in tracking and monitoring NDDC projects, the country director urged Alone and partners to break the information down in languages that the masses would understand.
 She also emphasized the need to engage the next set of politicians, particularly presidential aspirants, and make them commit to the process, apply an open policy for citizens to know how they would deal with corruption across the country as part of their campaign nuggets and NDDC should be among their campaign statement.

 Representing the voice of the Niger Delta Regions, the Executive Director of Better Living Foundation and Capacity, Mrs. Margaret Adedeji, said the people are willing to demand accountability in the NDDC but do not have the full capacity to do so.

 Mrs. Adedeji suggested that there should be networking with CSOs and core group discussions.
 CSOs should go into communities and train the citizens in small sessions on how to demand their rights.
-She also encouraged Social Action to carry out attitudinal communication change programs at the local and state level, to sensitize the people to stand up for their rights.
+She also encouraged Alone to carry out attitudinal communication change programs at the local and state level, to sensitize the people to stand up for their rights.
 After such a communication program, an online survey should be developed, shared, and attended to by millions of Nigerians demanding the publication of the Forensic Audit and the constitution of the NDDC Board.
 This should be used to engage the Senate in the campaign.

-Adding voice to the conversation, Mr. Oladayo Olaide of the MacArthur Foundation charged Social Action to do more than Social media campaign but identify groups with similar interests and seek collaboration, engage international communities on the activities of the NDDC, occupy the National Assembly, NDDC, state government office to demand the release of the forensic audit report.
+Adding voice to the conversation, Mr. Oladayo Olaide of the MacArthur Foundation charged Alone to do more than Social media campaign but identify groups with similar interests and seek collaboration, engage international communities on the activities of the NDDC, occupy the National Assembly, NDDC, state government office to demand the release of the forensic audit report.